tbirchem/genderParty/README.md

 Site Link -> https://tbirchem.github.io/genderParty/

-*must click on "Reveal Party!" in navbar to reveal homepage, bug that I have not had the time to fix.
+*must click on "Reveal Party!" in navbar to reveal homepage since its a REVEAL PARTY

 - Site created using react.js, tailwind CSS, HTML